 The table below gives an overview of the bursary bands:

-Please note, the deadline for bursary applications for entry to Year 7 in September 2020 has passed and we are not taking any further applications.
-However, we are still accepting applications for Year 12 bursaries but we encourage early application as funds are limited.
+Please note, the deadline for bursary applications for entry to Year 7 in September 2021 has now passed and we are not accepting any more bursary applications.
+You may still apply for a full fee-paying place, subject to spaces.

 Bursaries are offered following a rigorous means-testing process which includes a home visit and an assessment of your child’s academic performance but please be aware that while our bursary funds are growing steadily, there is extremely high competition for the awards with typically 10 applications for every Year 7 bursary and three per Year 12 bursary.